James Duncan (Photo by NCC)

-Middle Island set the stage for what would become Duncan’s signature – larger than life land deals and accomplishing what seemed impossible.
+Middle Island set the stage for what would become James’s signature — larger-than-life land deals and accomplishing what seemed impossible.

 Big Trout Bay

 James Duncan at Big Trout Bay, ON (Photo by NCC)

-Always looking at the big picture led Duncan to search for the tough projects that most would never dare to tackle; one of these projects was Big Trout Bay Nature Reserve.
+Always looking at the big picture led James to search for the tough projects that most would never dare to tackle; one of these projects was Big Trout Bay Nature Reserve.

-Located on the north shore of Lake Superior, the spectacular 2,500-acre (1,018-hectare) property was one of the last privately owned, undeveloped stretches of shoreline between Duluth, Minnesota, and Thunder Bay, Ontario.
+Located on the north shore of Lake Superior, the spectacular 1,018-hectare (2,500-acre) property was one of the last privately owned, undeveloped stretches of shoreline between Duluth, Minnesota, and Thunder Bay, Ontario.

-“As I reached the summit at Big Trout Bay,” said Duncan about his first trip to the area, “a peregrine falcon sped by, as though to welcome me.
-Looking out over McKellar point jutting into Lake Superior, there was no question in my mind that if we didn’t do everything we could to conserve this special place, the land would be chopped up and sold – maybe not immediately, but eventually.
+“As I reached the summit at Big Trout Bay,” said James about his first trip to the area, “a peregrine falcon sped by, as though to welcome me.
+Looking out over McKellar point jutting into Lake Superior, there was no question in my mind that if we didn’t do everything we could to conserve this special place, the land would be chopped up and sold — maybe not immediately, but eventually.
 And once that happened, we’d lose some of the magic that makes this stretch of Lake Superior so mesmerizing.”

 For more than a decade, James worked with partners on both sides of the border to protect this special place.

-“Land conservation projects are seldom fast, and the Big Trout Bay project was no exception,” said Duncan.
+“Land conservation projects are seldom fast, and the Big Trout Bay project was no exception,” he said.
 “It took over 15 years for NCC and its partners to settle on a deal with the landowner and raise all the funds to buy it.”

-In 2017, on a cold and windy March day, James saw his conservation vision realized with the permanent protection of Big Trout Bay - thanks to the generous support of the Government of Canada, through the Natural Areas Conservation Program, the JA Woollam Foundation, The W. Garfield Weston Foundation, the Margaret A. Cargill Foundation, the Bobolink Foundation, The Nature Conservancy’s Wisconsin and Minnesota programs, The Conservation Fund, Green Leaf Advisors, The Rogers Foundation and many individual donors in both the United States and Canada.
+In 2017, on a cold and windy March day, James saw his conservation vision realized with the permanent protection of Big Trout Bay, thanks to the generous support of the Government of Canada, through the Natural Areas Conservation Program, the JA Woollam Foundation, The W. Garfield Weston Foundation, the Margaret A. Cargill Foundation, the Bobolink Foundation, The Nature Conservancy’s Wisconsin and Minnesota programs, The Conservation Fund, Green Leaf Advisors, The Rogers Foundation and many individual donors in both the United States and Canada.